staceyj118/Heroes/README.md

 Select one Data Challenge using Python Pandas.

 ## Heroes of Pymoli
-Independnet gaming company needs data analyzation of their most recent fantasy game Heroes of Pymoli.
+Independent gaming company needs data analyzation of their most recent fantasy game Heroes of Pymoli.

 ### Tasks
 1) Player Count